StevenPate/bookshelves.dev/src/content/posts/building-sites-with-javascript.md

 Priorities for me as of now are
 * bringing accessibility up to a much higher standard
 * cleaning up the API/scraping interactions
-* applying a truly well-designed experience as I move on from Tailwind.
+* applying a truly well-designed experience as I move on from Tailwind
+* providing a satisfactory way to use API data (I've been testing out the amazing integration possibilities of [sanity.io](https://sanity.io)..)